Irish Mythology: Dive into its Finest Legends and Tales

 The Causeway Creation Myth

-Besides, part of the tale included Finn building it to properly challenge Benandonner and fight him.
-But, he ran away as soon as he realized his gigantic size.
+Besides, part of the tale included Finn building it to challenge Benandonner and fight him appropriately.
+But he ran away as soon as he realized his gigantic size.
 While he was fleeing, one of his enormous boots fell off and landed on a stone above the lake.
-Nowadays, a lot of people claim that the boot still exists on the shore exactly where Finn dropped it.
-They also swore by its unbelievably massive size.
+Nowadays, many people claim that the boot still exists on the shore exactly where Finn dropped it.
+They also swear by its unbelievably massive size.

 Oisin’s Burial Site

 At the end of the tale of Tir na nOg, Oisin fell off his horse.
 Enbarr, the horse, returned to the land of the young without Oisin.
 A lot of people wondered what happened to Oisin after he fell.
-And because there is always more than a version, people came up with their own conclusion.
-Some people claim that Oisin’s burial site sits in Glenalmond in Perth, Scotland.
+Because there is always more than one version, people come up with their own conclusions.
+Some claim that Oisin’s burial site is in Glenalmond in Perth, Scotland.
 However, there is a place in Ireland called Oisin’s Grave.
-It exists in the Nine Glens of Antrim and people still call it Oisin’s Grave until this very day.
+It exists in the Nine Glens of Antrim, and people still call it Oisin’s Grave.

 A Conversation with a Pooka

 The tales of the Pookas always contained themes of thrill and mystery.
-This involves the fact that Pookas like chatting and giving advice as well as eccentric predictions.
+This involves that Pookas like chatting and giving advice and eccentric predictions.
 Since the Irish people enjoy the thrilling legends, they say that Pookas never say goodbye.

-To be more accurate, the Irish mythology’s always narrated tales about Pookas having conversations with someone and then suddenly disappearing.
-This out-of-the-blue disappearance will escort you to question their existence.
-It also says that Pookas never leave traces behind, so people may regard you mad.
+To be more accurate, Irish mythology always narrates tales about Pookas conversing with someone and then suddenly disappearing.
+This out-of-the-blue disappearance will cause you to question their existence.
+It also says that Pookas never leave traces behind so that people may regard you as mad.

 The Banshee and the Silver Comb

-The Irish mythology has a lot of stories and myths about the nature of the Banshee.
-At the end, most of the people believe it to be women.
+Irish mythology has many stories and myths about the Banshee’s nature.
+In the end, most people believe it is a woman.
 In Ireland, there is a tradition of singing laments at funerals.
-Some people still believe that the woman who feels the urge to sing a lament is originally a Banshee.
+Some still believe the woman who wants to sing a lament is originally a Banshee.

 Another weird belief about the Banshee is that they lure people through their silver combs.
 Banshees have long grey hair; it is fair enough and needs to be constantly brushed.
 Thus, the Banshee uses a silver comb to take care of it and leave it on the ground.
 People always suggest that you should never pick up a comb if you happen to see one.
 Picking a silver comb up means a bad fortune is awaiting you.